DistributedScience/Distributed-CellProfiler/README.md

 All of them can be managed through the AWS Management Console.
 However, this code helps to get started quickly and run a job autonomously if all the configuration is correct.
 The code includes prepares the infrastructure to run a distributed job.
 When the job is completed, the code is also able to stop resources and clean up components.
+It also adds logging and alarms via CloudWatch, helping the user troubleshoot runs and destroy stuck machines.

 ## Running the code